AlaSQL/alasql/README.md

 Alasql project is very young and still in active development phase, therefore it may have some bugs.
 Please, wait a little bit before start to use it in production.
 I am going to add more tests and clean the code before relaese more stable version 0.1.0 in the mid of November.
 Please, submit bugs and suggestions in [issue page]().

-Sorry, transactions are broken in version 0.0.17...
+Sorry, transactions were broken in version 0.0.17, because we started to introduce more complex approach for PRIMARY KEYS / FOREIGN KEYS.
+I will turn transactions onagain in version 0.0.20.

-You can check [version-0.0.19](https://github.com/agershun/alasql/tree/version-0.0.17) branch for new experimental features of new version.
+You can check [version-0.0.19](https://github.com/agershun/alasql/tree/version-0.0.19) branch for new experimental features of new version.

 ## Examples